bazilio91/drone-rancher/DOCS.md

 - `url` - url to your rancher server, including protocol and port
 - `access_key` - rancher api access key
 - `secret_key` - rancher api secret key
-- `service` - name of rancher service to act on
+- `service` - ID of rancher service to act on
 - `docker_image` - new image to assign to service, including tag (`drone/drone:latest`)
 - `start_first` - start the new container before stopping the old one, defaults to `true`
 - `confirm` - auto confirm the service upgrade if successful, defaults to `false`